-PaleorXiv is a community-led open archive for Paleontology research.
-We provide a free, non-profit platform for paleontologists to upload their working papers, pre-prints, accepted manuscripts (post-prints), and published papers.
+PaleorXiv is a free community-led digital archive for Paleontology research.
+We provide a non-profit platform for paleontologists to upload their working papers, pre-prints, accepted manuscripts (post-prints), and published papers.
 We also provide options to link data and code, and for article versioning.
 PaleorXiv is dedicated to speeding and opening up paleontological research and helping to build the future of scholarly communication.

 - Follow us on Twitter.

-- For pre-launch submissions, please email us, and see our submission guidelines.
+- For submission inquiries, please email us, and see our submission guidelines.

-- A database of journal self-archiving (‘Green Open Access’) policies that publish Paleontology research can be found here.
+- A database of self-archiving (‘Green Open Access’) policies for journals that publish Paleontology research can be found here.

 PaleorXiv Steering Committee